 OWTK: WAY MORE THAN JUST ANOTHER A DADDY BLOG.

 I write for The Huffington Post, The Good Men Project, Cooper & Kid’s Catch E-Zine, Time Out New York Kids, Red Tricycle, Mocha Man Style, & Popdose, and have penned articles in the past for Chevy, iVillage, Cool Mom Picks,, Mom.me, Mommy Poppins, Nameberry, and numerous other publication online and off.
 I have appeared on HuffPost Live, and Headline News (HLN)’s Raising America has featured some of my work.
-I’ve also done some stuff on-air for NBC10 Philadelphia, appeared on Fox News Live, have been a guest on WHYY’s Radio Times with Marty Moss-Coane, and quoted extensively in The Washington Post.
+I’ve also done some stuff on-air for NBC10 Philadelphia, appeared on Fox News Live, dropped money saving family budget advice on ABC Action News, and have been a guest on WHYY’s Radio Times with Marty Moss-Coane, and quoted extensively in The Washington Post.
 Early in 2014, my family starred in a Skype short film commercial.
 I publish a monthly OWTK podcast here.